 Hydrogen Infrastructure Testing and Research Facility Animation

 The Hydrogen Infrastructure Testing and Research Facility (HITRF) integrates hydrogen production, compression, storage, and dispensing into a unified system for fueling fuel cell electric vehicles and tracking hydrogen infrastructure performance.
 This animation shows how hydrogen flows through the integrated HITRF components.
-Learn more.

-The high pressure compressor can take hydrogen from 415 bar up to 900 bar.
+- The medium-pressure to high-pressure compressor can take hydrogen from 415 bar up to 900 bar (41.5 MPa to 90 MPa).
 It is an outdoor-rated, 480 kg/day linear piston hydraulic compressor.

 Chiller and Heat Exchanger

-A 9-horsepower chiller supports H70 hydrogen refueling for fuel cell electric vehicles.
+A 9-horsepower chiller supports H70 (70 MPa/700 bar) hydrogen refueling for fuel cell electric vehicles.
 The chiller and heat exchanger aim to pre-chill the hydrogen gas entering a fuel cell electric vehicle down to -40°C. NREL collects power data to measure chiller performance.
 On a warm day with the dispenser idle (no fills) the chiller uses 44 kWh of electricity per day.
 The chiller uses 4 kWh of energy to recover from a fill.

 The H70 (70 MPa/700 bar) hydrogen dispenser is capable of fueling hydrogen fuel cell vehicles to SAE J2601 and MC Formula standards.
 The dispenser also has an H35 (35 MPa/350 bar) line that can fill fuel cell forklifts and provide non-pre-chilled hydrogen fills to fuel cell electric vehicles.
 The fuel quality is checked periodically to ensure the station adheres to the SAE J2719: Hydrogen Fuel Quality for Fuel Cell Vehicles standard.

-Fuel Cell Vehicles
+Fuel Cell Electric Vehicles

-NREL uses an automated data logging system to collect operating and maintenance data from all of the HITRF components and report on every facet of hydrogen station performance.
+NREL uses an automated data logging system to collect operating and maintenance data from all the HITRF components and report on every facet of hydrogen station performance.
 The National Fuel Cell Technology Evaluation Center (NFCTEC) at NREL regularly collects and compiles maintenance data from forecourt hydrogen stations.
 NREL is combining the data collected from the HITRF with NFCTEC data to improve the public knowledge of hydrogen station costs and operating requirements.